 Though all Taylor students take biblical classes within this department, students who desire to dive further into an enriching and challenging study of the Bible, ministry, or philosophy should consider majors within the Biblical Studies, Christian Ministries & Philosophy department (BSCP).
 Students in the BSCP department experience purposeful programs, stimulating classes, and refreshing relationships with wise and caring faculty and motivated and talented classmates.
 Students also gain valuable preparation for careers in churches, ministries, or educational institutions, or become equipped for further studies in seminary or graduate school.

-In this department students can pursue four different majors—Biblical Literature, Christian Ministries, Youth Ministry, and Philosophy—nine different minors, and many different combinations of majors and minors or double-majors.
+In this department students can pursue five different majors—Biblical Literature, Christian Ministries, Youth Ministry, Philosophy, and Intercultural Studies—seven different minors, and many different combinations of majors and minors or double-majors.
 These options and combinations open doors to many possible careers after graduation, including church ministry or Christian ministry with other organizations, cross-cultural ministry opportunities, Bible translation work, teaching in secondary schools or colleges, student development positions in higher education, and work in law, ethics, or public policy.

 Active Learning and Application

 Learning in the BSCP department takes place through classroom lectures and discussions, carefully crafted assignments and projects, and hands-on summer practicum opportunities.
 Some students plan and lead retreats together.
 Others present major papers to classmates, invited guests, and professors, and a few even teach a class session for an introductory course in their area.

 Ministering Locally and Abroad

 Students in the BSCP department are also encouraged to participate in on-campus and local activities, including campus chapel bands, peer-leadership positions in the dorms, church youth groups, and community-based ministry and service projects.

 Biblical- and ministry-focused study abroad opportunities are especially recommended for students in the BSCP department.
 Students can walk in the footsteps of the apostle Paul and study the New Testament while exploring Greece and Italy, or visit important sites from Old Testament history and the areas where Jesus ministered during a trip to Israel.
 Other opportunities include semester-long academic trips and January-term or Spring Break mission trips that allow students to represent Christ in diverse cultures around the world.